 1.Embrace flexibility as part of business, supported with a tailored intranet

 Flexible and hybrid work is here to stay, even as we slowly ease out of pandemic arrangements.
-3 out of 10 Aussie businesses currently allow staff to work remotely, and 80% of these businesses believe the trend will continue long term.
 75% of Australian workers expect that employers will support future work-from-home plans, optimally around two days per week so they can still have face-to-face time with colleagues.

 The key to this is digital transformation and integration of your communication and collaboration tools, with modern intranet CMS software that can be tailored to your organisation’s ways of working.

-The digital workplace that truly supports flexible work will be “always on”, provide an enterprise-level search experience, and make collaboration second nature from any location or device.
+To deliver a great digital employee experience that truly supports flexible work, a company's digital workplace must be 'always on'.
+It should also provide an enterprise-level search experience and make collaboration second nature from any location or device.
 Any siloed information should be converted to one central database, so it can be accessed by whoever needs it via personalised permissions based on their role, project or team.

 2.Prioritise employee feedback through multiple channels: then act on it